colebrookson/wsn-reproducibility/README.md

 1. Define the URL and download the file
 2. Read in the file
-3. Remove the columns we don't need & filter the values for the NOAA file
-4. Remove any NA's from the species richness file
+3. Remove any NA's from the species richness file
-5. Write both out to a `/data/clean/` location
+4. Write both out to a `/data/clean/` location

 ## Modeling the Data